 Fieldwork was undertaken weekly during the summer season of 2015 (June, July, August and September).
 Beaches were surveyed every Thursday.
-Thursday was chosen because it is representative of any week-day; week-ends were assumed not to be representative of a normal week-day but rather were classified as being like any week-day in August when crowd rates are higher.
+Thursday was chosen because it is representative of any week-day; week-ends were assumed not to be representative of a normal week-day but rather were classified as being like any week-day in August when crowd rates are higher and carrying capacity reaches its limits.
+Thus, by implementing the survey every Thursday, one can easily observe the beachgoer's evolution throughout the bathing season on a weekly basis.

 Data was gathered by systematic sampling.
-A transect along the beach's shoreline was monitored at the same hour every Thursday, and the location of beach-goers was marked in a 1:2.500 orthophoto.
-For better referencing, a 100100m grid was placed in the orthophoto and all relevant landmarks, such as beach entrances, paths or kiosks were highlighted.
+A transect along the entire beach's shoreline was monitoredat the same hour every Thursday; the transect started at the beginning of the studied beach and finished at the end following the whole shoreline in order to gather information along all the beach.
+The location of beachgoers was marked in a 1:2,500 orthophoto.
+For better referencing, a 100100m grid was placed in the orthophoto and all relevant landmarks, such as beach entrances, paths or kioskswere highlighted.
 The data was then digitalized and analyzed in ArcGis 10.3 (ESRI, 2015).
 Surveys were undertaken simultaneously at midday on each beach; this time was chosen because it matched the most crowded time of the day (Silva, 2002; Ribeiro et al., 2011).
-This procedure turned out to be easier and more straightforward than any other procedure based on GPS or video recording (Jiménez et al., 2007; Huamantico et al., 2016), is regarded as very reliable and is related to the PAOT (people at one time) procedure (Zacarias et al., 2011).
-Forty-two interviews with beachgoers were carried out during the four weeks of August, the most crowded month of the period studied.
-Beach-goers were asked closed and open questions to assess their perception's of crowding and response towards crowding (Silva, 2002; Williams and Lemckert, 2007).
+This procedure turned out to be easier and more straightforward than any other procedure based on Global Navigation Satellite System or video recording (Jiménez et al. 2007; Huamantico et al. 2016), is regarded as very reliable and is related to the PAOT (people at one time) procedure (Zacarias, Williams and Newton 2011).
+Forty-two interviews with beachgoers were carried out during the four weeks of August, the mostcrowded month of the periodstudied.
+Beachgoers were asked closed and open questions to assess their perception's ofcrowding and responsetowards crowding (Silva, Alves and Rocha 2002; Williams and Lemckert 2007).